fork-commit-merge/fork-commit-merge/README.md

 Also:
 -   If you are solving JavaScript or TypeScript related issues, you need to install Node.js, and npm.
+-   If your are solving Python related issues, you need to install Python.
 -   If you are solving Ruby related issues, you need to install Ruby.
--   If you are solving only HTML, CSS or Markdown related issues, you don't need to install anything else.
+-   If you are solving only HTML, CSS, JSON or Markdown related issues, you don't need to install anything else.

 ### Installing Git